-[AHSN] is the algal half-saturation constant for nitrogen and is defined as the nitrogen concentration (ammonium + nitrate/nitrite) at which the uptake rate is one-half the maximum rate.
+[AHSN] is the algal half-saturation constant for nitrogen, defined as the nitrogen concentration (ammonium + nitrate/nitrite) at which the uptake rate is one-half the maximum rate.
 This represents the upper concentration at which algal growth is proportional to nitrogen.
 Table 38 gives literature values for the nitrogen half-saturation constant.
 To simulate algal nitrogen fixation, set [AHSN] equal to 0.0.

 Table 38.
 Nitrogen Half-Saturation Constant Literature Values